 Our third tip is tell the truth.
 Don’t lie (or even embellish).
 It’s unethical at best; at worst, it can get you in legal hot water.

 Our fourth tip is carefully weigh the impact of disclosing inflammatory, sensitive, or embarrassing information.
 Are such disclosures essential to your story?
 If so, tread carefully and use our rules for how to proceed with caution.
 If you’re on the fence, it’s always wise to run your concerns by a lawyer to head off any issues before you publish.
 Paying for an hour or two of legal time is far better than being a defendant in a court case.

 The best memoirs are brazen, open, and honest about life, even when the facts are tough to write about.
 Your obligation as a memoirist is to tell your story and honor the truth.
+It’s down to you to promote and market your memoir in a responsible and considerate way.
 By considering the impact of those in your real life and making efforts to protect them, you’ll avoid legal troubles down the line.